joserlopes/Programming-Languages/notes.md

   argument ones, just make it so that each function can only have one argument, and then deal with the fact that that can return another function.
+- All functions have at least one argument.
+Functions with no arguments only produce side effects, which is something that our language doesn't have.